T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

          NewsPluginDetail:
             type: Extbase
             limitToPages:
-               - 95 // change this: the number reflects the uid from the news detail page
+               - 95 #change this: the number reflects the uid from the news detail page

    .. code-block:: yaml
       routeEnhancers:
-         ...
+         #...
          NewsPluginList:
             type: Extbase
             limitToPages:
-               - 96 // change this: the number reflects the uid from the news list page
+               - 96 #change this: the number reflects the uid from the news list page

 .. _config_constantEditor: